escidoc/escidoc-core-admin/doc/readme.txt

 2.)
 Migration of Fedora Repository
 ------------------------------------
-Fedora 3.0beta2 -> Fedora 3.0
+Fedora 3.0beta1 -> Fedora 3.0
 eSciDoc 1.0beta3 -> eSciDoc 1.0beta4

 The migration procedure first backups the folder
-${FEDORA_HOME}/data/datastreams from the existing Fedora repository.
+${FEDORA_HOME}/data/datastreams from the new Fedora repository.
 All relevant FOXML files from the existing Fedora are migrated afterwards to the new Fedora repository.
 The migration may also contain an transformation of the objects itself.